 When organizations can process billions of data in milliseconds, then the value of data changes tremendously.
 This is well illustrated in most industries, such as the financial services sector, where a large difference is observed between queries that are answered in seconds or minutes and those that take a fraction a second.
 Because time is money, those small differences in time count significantly towards the bottom line.

 The conventional pattern in analytics is to ask a question and get an answer.
-However, curiosity is created when a user asks one question and gets an answer for it and then asks three or more based on the answer, without being conscious of a time penalty.
+However, curiosity is created when a user asks one question and gets an answer for it but then has three or more questions based on that answer.
+The trouble is identifying where it is worthwhile to allocate time for answering all of these questions.
 In most organizations, this is a pain point that has been largely ignored.